 - Lift from pan, place on a cutting board and cut into large or small squares.

-Here’s a photo I took outside with natural light.
+I took the photo outside with natural light.
 Ignore the chocolate chips in the pictures.
 I threw those on top when I took them out of the oven.
 They looked dry on top, but In the end, they were not.
 Next time I am going to add toasted walnuts.